zymeworks/pathway/README.md

 		var p2 = $import('@libTwo/external/pkg'); // import from another pathway lib
 		var underscoreLib = $import('@_'); // global reference fall back

-		$package.ourSecret = 'shared package private variable';
+		$package.ourSecret = 'shared package private value';

 		return {
-			exportedField: 'exported public variable'
+			exportedField: 'exported public value'
 		};
 	});

 The module ‘some/pkg’ can have as many of these closures as needed.
-The exported fields are merged into a flat public object.
+The exported fields are merged into a module API object.
 Key conflicts will throw an error.

 Import from outside:

 	root['@myLib'].import('some/pkg');
-	// => { exportedField: 'exported public variable' }
+	// => { exportedField: 'exported public value' }

 Nothing more to it.